Half Cooked is here to help you decide between the UK’s oldest mobile network Vodafone, or its low-cost sub brand VOXI.

 Wi-Fi calling lets you make HD voice calls, using an internet connection over a Wi-Fi network.
 Basically it allows your phone to use a Wi-Fi connection instead of your provider’s network.

 4G Calling (also known as VoLTE) is a free service, which allows you to make phone calls over a 4G network.
 Thanks to 4G Calling, indoor blackspots are less of a problem.
 This service gives you clearer calls and in more places than ever before.
 Your handset must be compatible to benefit from these features.

 Almost all the plans on Vodafone have both these handy perks, which improve your voice call quality by a margin.
-On the other hand, VOXI doesn’t support either 4G Calling or Wi-Fi Calling.
-Low-cost mobile virtual networks rarely ever support Wi-Fi Calling or 4G Calling, which makes it acceptable for VOXI to miss out on them.
+As of April 2021 VOXI also supports both 4G Calling or Wi-Fi Calling.

 Vodafone customers have access to several Wi-Fi hotspots throughout the UK.
 Members with a pay monthly plan or PAYG value bundle get Wi-Fi access on the underground.
 This provides Wi-Fi access at over 250 stations.
 It was possible to access to BT Openzone Wi-Fi hotspots on some of the Vodafone premium plans, but as of 30 April 2020 this no longer exists.

 VOXI members too don’t get to benefit from Wi-Fi hotspots.
 Thankfully, many public places such as shopping centres, restaurants and bars offer free Wi-Fi to their customers nowadays .
 If you are looking to maximize saving your data through hotspots Half Cooked recommends checking out BT Mobile.

 This is a draw since Vodafone no longer allows its customers access to BT Openzone Wi-Fi hotspots as part of their plan.